Cryptorubic/rubic-sdk/README.md

 ---

-#### tokensManager.createToken method
+### tokensManager.createToken method

 ```typescript
 tokensManager.createToken(tokenBaseStruct: TokenBaseStruct): Promise<Token>
 ```

-Fetches token data and creates `Token` by token address and token blockchain.
+Fetches token data and creates `Token` by token's address and blockchain.

 ---

-#### tokensManager.createTokensFromStructs method
+### tokensManager.createTokensFromStructs method

 ```typescript
 tokensManager.createTokensFromStructs(tokensStructs: TokenStruct[]): Token[]
 ```

-Same as `tokensManager.createTokenFromStruct` for multiple token structs.
+Same as `tokensManager.createTokenFromStruct` for multiple tokens structs.

 ---

-#### tokensManager.createTokens method
+### tokensManager.createTokens method

 ```typescript
 tokensManager.createTokens(addresses: string[], blockchain: BLOCKCHAIN_NAME): Promise<Token[]>
 ```

-Same as `tokensManager.createToken` for multiple token structs.
+Same as `tokensManager.createToken` for multiple tokens structs.
 But using multicall for data fetching, so makes only one rpc request.
 Use this method to crate tokens list instead of `Promise.all` and `tokensManager.createToken`.

 ---

-#### tokensManager.createPriceTokenFromStruct method
+### tokensManager.createPriceTokenFromStruct method

 ```typescript
 tokensManager.createPriceTokenFromStruct(priceTokenStruct: PriceTokenStruct): PriceToken
 ```